Microsoft Edge Add-ons store developer policies

 You must not obscure or try to disguise the source of any notification initiated from your extension.

 You must not include in a notification any information users may reasonably consider confidential or sensitive.

 1.9.4 Purpose of notifications

-Notifications sent from your Extension must relate to that Extension or to other Extensions you publish in Microsoft Edge Addons catalog and must not include promotional messages of any kind that are not related to your Extensions.
+Notifications sent from your extension must relate to that extension or to other extensions you publish in Microsoft Edge Add-ons store and must not include promotional messages of any kind that aren't related to your extensions.